I-blueHand-I/JESSICA/README.md

 ## VIDEOS OF JESSICA WORKING

+This are the last video of JESSICA working.
 JESSICA used to work during one day but after JESSICA died.
 THe problem was link to DF mini-Player and SD card.
 From today the problem has been solved.
 We hope that JESSICA will work again soon.

 https://user-images.githubusercontent.com/91726252/150986402-d56254a7-a08e-44e3-bdd8-7331a0f1ebb5.mov